3DCdsc/Intro_to_React_Workshop/README.md

     - Run: npm --version or node --version
     - npm version 6.14.8 or node version 14.12.0 respectively.
 (Any later version will work fine as well)
 - ## Create-React-App
-  - I will go through the set up process at the start too but please try downloading it on your own first.
   - Steps are as follows:
     1. Open your terminal (macOS) or command prompt (windows)
     2. cd to your desktop or any folder you prefer by using " cd ./desktop "